Class

 options Array.<string> | Array.<object> | function

-List of options or function that returns a list of options, where each option must a string, or an object like:
+List of options or function that returns a list of options, where each option must be an object like:

 {value: "France"} or {label: "France", value: "FR"} or {label: "France", value: "FR", color: "#00aaee"}.